 4. P/E Ratio

 Physical education ratio??
 Middle school gym class flashbacks?
-Thankfully just another need to know piece of stock market terminology.
+Thankfully just another need to know piece of vocabulary.

 The price-to-earnings ratio, or P/E ratio, is a very powerful tool that all kinds of investors use when deciding whether or not to invest in a certain security.
 The PE ratio is found by dividing the current stock price by the stock’s earnings per share (EPS).
 In essence, this ratio tells us how much money we can expect to invest in order to gain $1 of the company.
 If the company’s PE ratio is 10, then we would expect to invest $10 in order to receive a $1 share of the company’s earnings.